shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

     private J2eePolicyMgr j2eePolicyMgr;

  ```

-     These beans are how the app calls fortress
+ These objects are used by the app to make AccessMgr calls to functions like checkAccess and sessionPermissions.

     * uncomment call to enableFortress
+ This performs the boilerplate security functions required by fortress during app session startup:
  ```java
     // TODO STEP 8b: uncomment call to enableFortress: try